kh296/lightning-xpu/README.md

     ```
     cd lightning-xpu/install
     ```
-- Edit the script [lightning_install_2.7.sh](install/lightning_install_2.7.sh) to set the project account, then submit to the batch system:
+- Submit the script [lightning_install_2.8.sh](install/lightning_install_2.8.sh) to the batch system:
     ```
+    # Substitute own project account for <project>.
-    sbatch lightning_install_2.7.sh
+    sbatch --account=<project> lightning_install_2.8.sh
      ```
-     This installs PyTorch Lightning based on [PyTorch 2.7](https://pytorch.org/blog/pytorch-2-7/).
-The job writes to a log file `install2.7.log`, and creates a script `lightning-setup-2.7.sh` that can subsequently be sourced to perform environment setup.
+     This installs PyTorch Lightning based on [PyTorch 2.8](https://pytorch.org/blog/pytorch-2-8/).
+The job writes to a log file `install2.8.log`, and creates a script `lightning-setup-2.8.sh` that can subsequently be sourced to perform environment setup.
 The installation job should take about 30 minutes to complete.
 If it's successful, the log file will end with information about the time taken.

 ## Running PyTorch Lightning toy example on Dawn